csyben/PYRO-NN-Layers/README.rst

 To build the reconstruction operators into the Tensorflow package, the Tensorflow sources need to be prepared.

 To build the sources following tools are necessary: Python, Bazel, CUDA.
-Please prepare the system according to the Tensorflow 'Build from sources' guidlines: https://www.tensorflow.org/install/source .
+Please prepare the system according to the Tensorflow 'Build from sources' guidelines: https://www.tensorflow.org/install/source .

 If all necessary tools are installed the build process can start: